seehuhn/go-pdf/docs/content/pdf/fonts/cmaps/tounicode.md

 code points.

 ### The character mappings

+PDF spec: "Use the `beginbfchar`, `endbfchar`, `beginbfrange`, and `endbfrange` operators to define the mapping from character codes to Unicode character sequences expressed in UTF-16BE encoding."

 Adobe Technical Note #5411: "Lastly, if a CID does not map to a Unicode code point, the value 0xFFFD (expressed as <FFFD> in the ToUnicode mapping file)